Choreolab 101 Explore

 Choreolab 101 provides a yearly opportunity for emerging movement artists and makers to explore the mechanics and creative scope of choreography in an artistically rich environment.
 A collaborative approach is made to the facilitation of the course, this year there are 2 core facilitators and a variety of guest facilitators to be announced.

-The 2023 Choreolab 101 Program will begin with a weekend intensive where participants are immersed in a rich and playful environment for choreographic enquiry, followed by 10 weeks, 2 sessions per week (60 Hours total) allowing for a rich time of process-driven, movement exploration (solo and group) with diverse creative tasks and entrances into the artistic process of building ideas for choreography.
-The final weeks are spent creating a showing to share select processes and activities from the workshops to audiences.
+The 2023 Choreolab 101 Program will begin with a Saturday intensive where participants are immersed in a rich and playful environment for choreographic enquiry, followed by 10 weeks, 2 sessions per week allowing for a rich time of process-driven, movement exploration (solo and group) with diverse creative tasks and entrances into the artistic process of building ideas for choreography.
+The final weeks are spent creating a showing to share select processes and activities from the workshops with an audience.

 The program is aimed at people with some level of experience in dance/movement (in any style) or with a current artistic practice, and a curiosity about the choreographic craft.